Toradol; Toradol IM

 - This drug is only to be used for short-term pain (up to 5 days total).
 It may cause unsafe side effects if taken more than 5 days.

-- Do not take this drug if you have ulcer disease, very bad kidney problems or a risk for kidney problems because of low blood volume, or a high chance of bleeding or any active bleeding like bleeding in the brain.
+- Do not give this drug if your child has ulcer disease, very bad kidney problems or a risk for kidney problems due to low blood volume, or a high chance of bleeding or any active bleeding like bleeding in the brain.

-- Tell your doctor if you are 65 years of age or older, you have kidney problems, or you weigh less than 110 pounds (50 kilograms).
+- Tell the doctor if your child has kidney problems or weighs less than 110 pounds (50 kilograms).

-- Do not take if you have had an allergic reaction to this drug, aspirin or other NSAIDs like ibuprofen in the past.
+- Do not give if your child has had an allergic reaction to this drug, aspirin, or other NSAIDs, like ibuprofen, in the past.

-- Do not take before surgery to prevent pain.
+- Do not give before surgery to prevent pain.

-- Do not take with aspirin or other NSAIDs like ibuprofen or naproxen.
+- Do not give with aspirin or other NSAIDs like ibuprofen or naproxen.

 - This drug is not approved for use in children.
 Talk with the doctor.